 "With over 200 graduate students from a range of nationalities, professional and disciplinary backgrounds we are one of the largest, most diverse and vibrant graduate schools in the world offering advanced degrees in Geography and the Environment.
 The inter-disciplinary nature of research and teaching, the interplay between theory and practice, the calibre and enthusiasm of the students and the School's leading position within the University of Oxford combine to produce an intellectually exciting environment.
 Students without previous experience of geography are encouraged to apply."

-Dr Jamie Lorimer, Director of Graduate Studies (Taught)
+Dr Fiona McConnell, Director of Graduate Studies (Taught)

 Our Graduate Degree Programmes

 Doctor of Philosophy (DPhil) in Geography and the Environment

 The DPhil is an advanced research degree which provides outstanding candidates with the support and intellectual environment to complete their own original research.